trans-travel/trans-travel/us/la.md

 ## Jails / Prisons

- * Trans women would typically be housed with men
+ * Trans women would typically be housed with men.
+However if HB608 2024 is signed by the governor, this would be legally required.
- * Trans men would typically be housed with women
+ * Trans men would typically be housed with women.
+However if HB608 2024 is signed by the governor, this would be legally required.
  * Nonbinary people would typically be housed according to sex assigned at birth
  * At least one visitor (not an inmate) was told to [strip and expose her